Is Exposure to Non-Ionizing Electromagnetic Radiation, A.K.A. EMF, Harmful?

 Aesthetic or something else?
 Photograph Copyright ©2018.
 All rights reserved.

 A rooftop worker can have nausea and vertigo from walking too close to an RF antenna, yet there are no RF safety standards in America, only guidelines.
 Even China and Russia have safety standards, as do Germany, France, and most of the civilized world.
-In non-ionizing radiation and public health, America ranks dead last.
+In terms of non-ionizing radiation and public health, America ranks dead last.

 • Read everything you can find, both pros and cons, but notice the exposure duration times and the magnitude levels with the corresponding measurement units applied for each study.

-• While reading a study consider if the subjects were silicon models or living organisms.
+• While reading a study, consider if the subjects were silicon models or living organisms.

 • Are the scientists only testing for the heating effects and electrical conduction/induction on the skin, or were they monitoring calcium ion motility, Voltage-Gated Calcium Channels, red and white blood cell counts, mitochondrial response, cellular polarity, DNA mutation, EEG patterns, EKG patterns, SpO² blood-oxygen levels, behavioral responses, etc.?